CaseyLabs/kcUtils/utils/kcSops/readme.md

 ## What is SOPS?

-Mozilla SOPS ("_secrets operations_") is an open-source tool written in Go. `sops` is used to easily encrypt and decrypt sensitive data in a config files, such as `.env` files.
+Mozilla's `SOPS` ("_secrets operations_") is an open-source tool written in Go.

+SOPS is used to easily encrypt and decrypt sensitive data in a config files, such as `.env` files.

-SOPS integrates seamlessly with cloud-managed key management systems (such as AWS KMS or GCP KMS), and provides a straightforward way to securely distribute your application's secrets with team members.
+SOPS integrates seamlessly with cloud-managed key management systems (such as AWS KMS or GCP KMS), and provides an easy way to securely distribute your app's secrets with team members.

-### Key Features
+### Features

+**File-based encryption**
-- **File-based encryption**: Encrypt sensitive key values in config files, such as `.env` files.
+- Encrypt sensitive key values in config files, such as `.env` files

+**Multiple file format support**
-- **Multiple file forrmat support**: Works with JSON, YAML, ENV, and INI files.
+- Works with JSON, YAML, ENV, and INI files

+**KMS Integration**
-- **KMS Integration**: Supports AWS KMS, GCP KMS, Azure Key Vault, Hashicorp Vault, and PGP.
+- Supports AWS KMS, GCP KMS, Azure Key Vault, Hashicorp Vault, and PGP
+- Files can be encrypted with more than one KMS provider
+- This mean your secrets encryption is not dependent on a single KMS vendor or cloud provider

+**Git Integration**
-- **Git Integration**: Ideal for storing encrypted secrets in version control systems like Git.
+- Allows you to store encrypted secrets in a git repo

+**CI/CD and Kubernetes Integration**
-- **CI/CD and Kubernetes Integration**: Can be easily implemented with existing code delivery systems.
+- Can be easily implemented with existing code delivery systems
+- Encrypted values can be easily be exported to a shell environment

 ---